onsonr/sonr/docs/posts/build-apps/modules/schema/keepers.md

 # Introduction
 A Keeper is an abstraction whose role is to manage access to the subset of the state defined by various modules.

 The `x/Schema` `Keeper` holds functionality for accessing and persisting `Schemas` on chain.
-These Schemas can also be queried for by functionality present with this `Keeper`
+These Schemas can also be queried for by functionality present with this `Keeper`.

 Both `message` endpoints and `Query` endpoints are accessible through `grpc` and the `cli`